Four-Loop-Team/four-loop/NAVIGATION_IMPLEMENTATION.md

 ## Overview

 This documentation covers the complete implementation of a pixel-perfect, animated, responsive navigation bar for a Next.js/Material UI project.
-The navigation features overlapping pill-shaped buttons, a sliding animated background for the selected item, and specific hover/text color behaviors.
+The navigation features overlapping pill-shaped buttons, a sliding animated background for the selected item, smooth scrolling between page sections, and specific hover/text color behaviors.
+The implementation uses a single-page application (SPA) approach with scroll-based section detection.
-zIndex: 3,
-},
-}}

 ## Project Structure